openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Version Control and Git
 """""""""""""""""""""""

-Version control is “a system that records changes to a file or set of files over time so that you can recall specific versions later” (Git 2020; Online at: https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
-Version control can be applied to many different file types, but is most commonly used with text based code, such as Python and R scripts.
+Version control is “a system that records changes to a file or set of files over time so that you can recall specific versions later” (Git, 2020; see https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
+Version control can be applied to many different file types, but is most commonly used with text-based code, such as Python and R scripts.

 .. note::